-Prenatal diagnostic tests are able to detect some birth defects before a baby is born.
+Prenatal diagnostic tests are tests that can detect certain disorders before a baby is born.

 What is a birth defect?

-A birth defect is a problem that is present at birth, although it may not be noticed until the child is older.
-Birth defects may affect any part of the body, including major organs such as the heart, lungs, or brain.
-The defect may affect the baby’s appearance, a body function, or both.
+A birth defect is a physical problem that is present at birth, although some birth defects may not be noticed until the child is older.

-Inherited disorders are caused by defective genes.
-These disorders are passed down by parents to their children.
+- Inherited disorders—These disorders are caused by changes in genes called mutations.
+Mutations can be passed down from parents to their children, or they can appear for the first time in a child.
 Some inherited disorders are more common in certain races and ethnic groups, such as sickle cell disease (African American), cystic fibrosis (non-Hispanic white), and Tay–Sachs disease (Ashkenazi Jewish and French Canadian).

-What types of disorders can diagnostic testing detect?
+What types of genetic disorders can diagnostic tests detect?

 Diagnostic tests are available for some, but not all, inherited defects and many chromosomal disorders.